Top 10 Guess Who Songs

 The banality of the morning commute and the day in the life of a blue-collar worker has never sounded so rocking as in this first entry into the Top 10 Guess Who Songs.
 Despite having lost guitarist Randy Bachman leading up to the making of the record, the Guess Who sound as vital and energetic as they did on previous singles.

-This paean to famed radio disc jockey Robert Weston Smith, better known as Wolfman Jack, drops a number of musical references in the song, much in the same spirit as Don McLean's 'American Pie'.
-When the listener hears Burton Cummings reference The Crystals' 'Da Do Ron Ron', Gene Chandler's 'Duke of Earl', one can't help but wonder what kind of influence Smith's musical choices might have had in Cummings becoming the musician he was.
+This paean to famed radio disc jockey Robert Weston Smith, better known as Wolfman Jack, drops a number of musical references in the song, much in the same spirit as Don McLean's "American Pie."
+When the listener hears Burton Cummings reference the Crystals' "Da Do Ron Ron" and Gene Chandler's "Duke of Earl," one can't help but wonder what kind of influence Smith's musical choices might have had in Cummings becoming the musician he was.

-The twin guitar attack of Guess Who guitarists Kurt Winter and Greg Leskiw dominates this 1970 hit from the Guess Who.
+The twin-guitar attack of Kurt Winter and Greg Leskiw dominates this 1970 hit from the Guess Who.
 This next track in our Top 10 Guess Who songs is a straight-forward mid-tempo rocker that sees Burton Cummings contemplating the state of the world, feeling as though too many people are overlooking the some of the basics that keep the human race moving forward.

-If 'Hand Me Down World' was Burton Cummings kicking back against the world, "Share the Land' is the total antithesis of that idea.
+If "Hand Me Down World" was Burton Cummings kicking back against societal ills, "Share the Land" is the total antithesis of that idea.
 A song that preaches the idea of "all for one and one for all," the track is bolstered by a communal chorus and more fantastic guitar work courtesy of Kurt Winter and Greg Leskiw.